he249619/fastrobots-2026/Pages/Lab8.md

 }
 ```

 After the car had finished spinning, all it had to do was drive forward again.
 To do this, I simply ensured that a PWM signal of `drift_speed` was sent to the motors for `drive_seconds` seconds.
-I decided that it was not necessary to report the PWM value of Kalman filter output for this portion of the stunt because the PWM value was constant and known, and the Kalman filter may output odd data because it was uncertain what would be in front of the car as it was driving back during the experiment.
+I decided that it was not necessary to report the PWM value or Kalman filter output for this portion of the stunt because the PWM value was constant and known and the distance between the car and any objects in front of it no longer impacted the behavior of the system.

 ```cpp